ProtiucOvidiu/Plutus/README.md

 The memory consumption stack trace was made by using <a href="https://pypi.org/project/memory-profiler/">mprof</a> to monitor this program brute force 10,000 addresses on a 4 logical processor machine with 8GB of RAM.
 As a result, 4 child processes were created, each consuming 2100MiB of RAM (~2GB).

-# Recent Improvements & TODO

-- [X] Fixed typos/formatting

-- [ ] Update database

-- [ ] Pickle loader

-- [ ] Try to fix Memory Error

-<a href="https://github.com/SayWhat69/Plutus/issues">Create an issue</a> so I can add more stuff to improve